Analysis | The Trumps don’t seem to understand that their supporters are dying from the coronavirus

 “The one thing you don’t want to do to Americans is take away their free speech.
-It’s our First Amendment right for a reason,” he said, conflating Twitter trying to stem disinformation with government censorship of speech.
+It’s our First Amendment right for a reason,” he said, conflating Twitter’s efforts to stem disinformation with government censorship of speech.

 “I’m telling you,” he added, “people aren’t happy about it.
 I think it’s probably become the number one issue in politics in the last couple of weeks.”

 A claim that social media companies adding warnings to false claims by the president (which is really the recent spur for this frustration) is the number one issue in politics is unquestionably ridiculous.
-That the son of the president, someone who’s been on the campaign trail stumping for his father, would say this with sincerity during a period when deaths from the coronavirus are on the rise is simply callous.
+That the son of the president, someone who has been on the campaign trail stumping for his father, would say this with sincerity during a period when deaths from the coronavirus are on the rise is simply callous.

 On Thursday, though, his brother Donald Trump Jr. tried to tell Ingraham that deaths weren’t on the rise.